smaclell/smaclell.github.io/_drafts/crafting-code-with-csharp.md

 public sealed class CantTouchThis { }
 {% endhighlight %}

-Marking classes as ``sealed`` prevents them from being inherited which can lock down abusing inheritance.
-To be honest I think it is overkill since there are very few cases where you need to explicitly block inheritance.
+Marking classes as ``sealed`` prevent the class from being inherited from which stop inheritance abuse.
+To be honest, I think it is overkill since there are very few cases where you need to explicitly block inheritance.
 More often than not you don't have to worry about it.
 People don't willy nilly start inheriting from classes when none of the methods can be overridden and there